Contemporary Living Room Makeover

 Jean shares with us how she made strategic changes to create a warm and inviting living room that feels contemporary and updated without being cold or sterile.

 What were the homeowner's design challenges?

-It was a challenge to convince the homeowner that eliminating the heavy wooden plantation shutters would open up the room and allow light to illuminate and warm the space.
+It was a challenge to convince the homeowner that eliminating the heavy, wooden louvered shutters would open up the room and allow light to illuminate and warm the space.
 This living room was also very dark.
 We were able to install lighting in the ceiling to highlight art and help the space overcome its cave-like quality.

 Describe the homeowner's wish list.

 The owner had been living in the same home for nearly 40 years and said it was time to start fresh.
 He wanted every piece of furniture in his living room donated to a local charity and was ready to start with a completely clean slate.
 He wanted to create a living room he could use to entertain a group of friends, wanted a comfortable area for him to read on his own and it was very important that he could ignite the fireplace with the flick of a switch.

 How does the end result match up with your original vision?

 When we began to design the new fireplace we discovered the original design was not balanced, with one side slightly larger.
 We choose Caesarstone as our material for both the hearth and mantel and were able to disguise the imperfection.
 I think we achieved a beautiful result.